 One of the interesting footnotes of the MiG-17's service in Southeast Asia was the fact that Cambodia operated the type, and when the Cambodians took a more active combat role against the Communists in 1970, some of the MiG-17s operated out of bases in South Vietnam.

-* It does not appear that the MiG-17 remains in service with any air arm, but like the MiG-15 before it, the "Fresco" was sturdy, reliable, and built in large numbers.
+* It doesn't appear that the MiG-17 remains in service with any air arm, but like the MiG-15 before it, the "Fresco" was sturdy, reliable, and built in large numbers.
 Many MiG-17s are now in private hands as expensive toys and exciting airshow demonstrators.BACK_TO_TOP